skip to content

 Advance Care Directives

-• set out what, if any, particular healthcare they refuse and in what circumstances and
+• set out what, if any, particular healthcare they refuse and in what circumstances, and

 • appoint one or more substitute decision-makers.

-It will no longer be possible for a person to appoint a guardian under the Guardianship and Administration Act 1993 (SA).
+It is no longer possible for a person to appoint a guardian under the Guardianship and Administration Act 1993 (SA).
 However, any power of guardianship executed and guardian appointed before 1 July 2014 will be taken to be an advance care directive and substitute decision-maker under the Advance Care Directives Act 2013 (SA).

-It will no longer be possible to complete an anticipatory direction or make a medical power of attorney appointing a medical agent under the Consent to Medical Treatment and Palliative Care Act 1995 (SA).
+It is no longer possible to complete an anticipatory direction or make a medical power of attorney appointing a medical agent under the Consent to Medical Treatment and Palliative Care Act 1995 (SA).
 However, any directive or medical power of attorney given and agent appointed before 1 July 2014 will be taken to be an advance care directive and substitute decision-maker under the Advance Care Directives Act 2013 (SA).

-See: Advance care directives before July 2014
+See Advance care directives before July 2014.

 All references in this section are to the Advance Care Directives Act 2013 (SA) unless stated otherwise.

-Advance Care Directives : Last Revised: Fri Jul 4th 2014
+Advance Care Directives : Last Revised: Mon Mar 18th 2024

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.